 "Not everyone that does sex work is greedy, or oppressed, or being exploited.
 But I don't think any work is empowering," she said.
 "The class is part of a movement towards decriminalisation; but that is specific for certain sex workers.
 I want to destigmatise sex work, and not focus on sex positivity – because some people hate sex with their clients, so for them it's about survival.
 But working towards both destigmatisation and decriminalisation will help create safety for sex workers.
 I want the public to confront sex work, to show that it's not as black-and-white as the media usually make it out to be.
 It can be erotic wrestling, or going shopping."

 Obviously, as the creator of the class, Ana's had a lot of time to shape her opinions on it.
 I grabbed a few of my fellow sketchers to hear from them too.
 Why come to the class at all, beyond a loose expectation of titillation?
 "I don't know what I was expecting," said Tegan, a 20-year-old art student, when we spoke after the class.
 "I've done life drawing before, but nothing like this, never two people, never in those positions.
 And I haven't ever met a sex worker before."

 Like the rest of the attendees, Tegan seemed pretty nonchalant about the sex element: "Whenever you go to a life drawing class," she said, "it takes a minute to get over the fact that they're naked.
 I just liked that it was really relaxed."

 "And it's not just about it being an artistic space," agreed Rachel, 22, also an art student.
 "It's just a nice, quiet room, and not a lecture."

-Deliberately or not, Ana has taken sex work into a context so normalized that it's referred to as "nice" and "quiet."
+Deliberately or not, Ana has taken sex work into a context so normalised that it's referred to as "nice" and "quiet".
 She's doing her bit to move the profession beyond the realms of stereotypes, which is saying something.
 And it was a boner-free evening, at least from where I was sitting.